pragmasoft-ua/kite-chat-frontend/README.md

 - ✅client side PING
 - ✅we need to store connection parameter then parse and send it in join request
 - [in progress...] file upload
+- send feature flags from server in OK response ?
+- as worker esm modules are now supported in firefox, convert iife worker to module
 - random animal emoji instead of unknown user name (or used id?).
 Request user name in chat if not provided (optional?).
 - study top layer (possibly relevant) https://developer.chrome.com/blog/what-is-the-top-layer/
 - study css anchors https://developer.chrome.com/blog/tether-elements-to-each-other-with-css-anchor-positioning/
 - mobile page for demo site.
 VirtualKeyboard API
 - tooltips 'Download file name' on images and files.
 - survive page reloads of the only open tab (indexedDb ?)
 - rich text message type: entities (urls, @-mentions...), markdown?
+As a separate plugin?
+Or better format on the server and send html
 - display links and button menus (as pills)
 - display error messages
 - documentation (Readme, jsdoc)